abhisheksingh87/starter-cookbook/content/common/create-app-using-starter.md

 ## Context
 This recipe is part of a cookbook for developing a modern _cloud ready_ microservice using the **greenfield-app-starter**.
-Upon completion of this recipe you will have a _working_ spring boot microservice with health, info and  metrics endpoints enabled.
+Upon completion of this recipe, you'll have a _working_ spring boot microservice with enabled actuator (_info,health and metrics_) endpoints.

 ### Prerequisite